Okpoama Beach

-Okpoama beach is a beach located in Brass Local Government Area of Bayelsa state, Nigeria.
+Okpoama beach is a beach located in Brass Local Government Area of Bayelsa State, Nigeria.
 The beach is often considered a recreation center for people within and outside Bayelsa State and it occupies a 23 km space.

-Opkoama Beach Festival
+Okpoama Beach Festival

-Every year, the Opkoama beach festival is organized at the Opkoama beach and it usually attracts participants from within and outside the state.
+Every year, the Okpoama beach festival is organized at the Okpoama beach and it usually attracts participants from within and outside the state.